unknown42065/betterdiscordaddon/AnimatedUsernameColor/README.md

 ### 2.4.0
 - Added Pulse animation style.
-- Added color preset palettes.
+- Added custom color preset palettes.
+(You can now make your own color presets)

 ### 2.2.3
 - Rewritten to use Unknown654Lib.